Housing Assistance for Seniors in New Hampshire

 Housing Authorities

-See the table above.
-You can also search federally supported properties near you with the HUD Resource Locator.
+You can also search for affordable and federally supported housing near you using the HUD Resource Locator, which includes senior housing and subsidized apartment listings.

 Frequently Asked Questions (FAQs)